-If you have trouble remembering to take your medicine, ask your pharmacist for some hints.
+If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

-If you have taken too much (overdose)
+If you have taken too much (overdose):

-Immediately telephone your doctor or the Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 POISON or 0800 764 766) for advice, or go to Accident and Emergency at the nearest hospital.
+Immediately telephone your doctor or the Poisons Information Centre for advice, or go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.